gammapy/gammapy/docs/user-guide/howto.rst

     :id: collapseHowToOne
     :title: Non-convergence of a fit because of IRFs validity range

-It happens that a 3D analysis does not converge with warning messages indicating that the scanned positions of the model is outside valid IRF map range.
+It happens that a 3D fit does not converge with warning messages indicating that the scanned positions of the model is outside valid IRF map range.
 The type of warning message is:
 ::